LeslieChn/spython/final_report.md

     John: Establishing a clear and coherent vision to strive for early on, as well as maintaining a regular stream of communication with your teammates, is crucial for effectively guiding project development.
 Additionally, acquiring a strong understanding of language architecture is extremely important not only for development, but for troubleshooting.

-    Henry: Setting up a working envrionment is super improtant.
+    Henry: Setting up a working environment is super important.
 Navigating different OS systems makes this slightly more challenging than expected.
 In addition, planning early and not biting off too much than what you can handle would be advice I give future teams.
 Programming languages are complicated, so not boiling the ocean is important.

     Joseph: Unit testing is important.
 Finishing a test-able prototypes such as a HelloWorld frontend is more helpful and easier to navigate than finishing large chunks of the code and only then beginning to test and debug.